 #7.
 Make Vegetables Fun

-This is because veg are often viewed negatively by children.
-Simple games can be played especially with younger children, for example, pretend the broccoli is dinosaur food or label foods with superhero names like ‘X-Ray Vision Carrots’.
+Vegetables are often seen negatively by children as being too healthy, boring or not tasty.
+We can make vegetables more fun with simple games, especially with younger children, for example, pretending broccoli is dinosaur food or relabeling food with superhero names like ‘X-Ray Vision Carrots’.

 #8.
 Remove the Fear

-One really simple way to help kids get over their fear of vegetables is to have a napkin close by so that your child can discreetly spit out the food if they don’t want to swallow it.
+One really simple way to help children with these fears is to have a napkin or tissue close by so that children can discreetly spit out the vegetable, if they don’t want to swallow it.

 You May Also Enjoy 14 Sneaky Ways To Get Vegetables Into Kids Meals